 Witness recalls Trump lunging for the wheel when told he couldn't go to the Capitol

 Former President Donald Trump intended to go to the Capitol on Jan.
-6, 2021, after his speech calling for his supporters to march to the Capitol, and became "irate" when told he couldn't, according to testimony Tuesday from Cassidy Hutchinson, a former White House aide.
+6, 2021, after his speech calling for his supporters to march there and became "irate" when told he couldn't, according to testimony Tuesday from Cassidy Hutchinson, a former White House aide.

 Trump told the rally at the Ellipse that day he would go to the Capitol and Secret Service and National Security Council staff communicated about "clearing a route," according to messages shown by the committee.
 In the communications, security personnel used the code name "Mogul" for Trump.